 What Are HR Metrics?

 HR metrics (also called HR KPIs) are quantifiable measures of workforce activity and HR program effectiveness.
-Simply put, they are key data points that help you track your organization’s human capital.
+Simply put, they show how your people strategies are working, or where they need attention.

 For example, headcount, employee satisfaction scores, and turnover rates are all HR metrics.
 By gathering and analyzing these metrics, companies can assess their people strategies’ performance.